thepangean/thepangean.github.io/_posts/tech-tutorial/2019-08-29-git-tutorial.md

 ---
 # Introduction to Git #

-This is adapted from the [tutorial](https://cssbristol.co.uk/tutorials/git/) for University of Bristol CS students to reflect what will be expected at The Pangean.
+This is adapted from [this tutorial](https://cssbristol.co.uk/tutorials/git/) (normally for University of Bristol CS students) to reflect what will be expected at The Pangean.

 ## Why Git?